sarahmackenzie015/lmc2700/README.md

   - drawing ability
   - color selection
   - pen size selection
-  - buttons: New Frame, Clear, and Finish (currently does nothing)
+  - buttons: New Frame, Clear, and Finish
   - frame count
   - moving sidebar
         -3 menu options: Templates, Add Your Own, and About (I figure for like our names and about the project)
-        -simple modal appears when an option is clicked (although they currently all trigger the same modal)
+        -simple modal appears when an option is clicked
   - saves old frames (can be accessed with L and R arrow keys)
   - view the entire flipbook in a series once all done
       - add timing intervals so that it looks like a real flipbook